mohammad-mallaee/blogger/public/posts/getting-started.md

 }
 ```

-Not that you can write author like this too if you don't want to use the url:
+Note that you can write author like this too if you don't want to use the url:

 ```ts {4}
 const config: Config = {